 Here is what "Thanks in advance" actually means: It means you're assuming the person will do whatever you asked (or told) them to do.
 It also means you don't have to thank them after they've done what you asked them to do, which is really when the "thank you" is more appropriate.

-Again, in my case, "Thanks in advance for reviewing my resume" implies that you definitely expect me to review your resume - no ifs, ands, or buts about it.
+Again, in my case, "Thanks in advance for reviewing my resume" implies that you definitely expect me to review your resume.
 It also implies that, if I do review your resume, I shouldn't expect a thank you because, well, you already thanked me, so no need to do it again.

 Common courtesy 101 - ask politely with a please, and thank the person afterwards.
 Which leads us to...

 6. Ask, don't demand

 Recruiters probably don't like being "told" to call you for an interview, the same way I don't like being "told" to review your resume, and you don't like being "told" to get your resume rewritten before you resubmit it.
 We all appreciate being asked to do something.
 Again, common courtesy goes a long way.

 People who ask are more likely to get what they want.
 In my case, people who demand that I review their resume somehow end up at the bottom of my priority list, regardless of when their email hit my inbox.

 "If I'm emailing you my resume, why do I need to introduce myself?
 We just chatted on LinkedIn last week."

 Here's why: Recruiters are extremely busy and have "chats" going on with many people at a time - sometimes on LinkedIn, sometimes on Twitter, and who knows where else.
 If they're like me, they probably have 50-100 emails in their inbox at any given time, representing current conversations they are engaged in.